dmbarbour/glas/docs/GlasApps.md

 ## HTTP Interface

+Based on application-specific configuration, a runtime will open TCP ports to receive HTTP and RPC requests.
+A configurable subset of HTTP requests, perhaps `"/sys/*"`, will be routed to the runtime-provided 'sys.refl.dbg.http' to support administration and debugging.
+Other HTTP requests are routed to the application via 'app.http', if defined.

         app.http : Request -> [sys] Response

 The Request and Response are binaries.
 They may be *accelerated* binaries with structure under-the-hood that can be efficiently queried, manipulated, and validated.
-The application receives complete requests and returns complete responses - no WebSockets, chunking, or SSE.
-If a request fails to generate a response, it is logically retried until timeout, providing a simple basis for long polling.
-Use "303 See Other" responses for requests that are handled asynchronously.
+Each request runs in a separate transaction.
+If a request fails to generate a valid response, it is logically retried until timeout, serving as a simple basis for long polling.
+Asynchronous operations can immediately return "303 See Other", allowing the caller to fetch the result in a future query.

-Eventually, we might support for multiple requests within a transaction via dedicated HTTP headers.
-A runtime could also support 'app.http.ws' to receive runtime-scoped WebSockets.

-The runtime will also provide a web service for debugger and IDE integration.
-Depending on the user configuration and application settings, this service might receive requests to `"/sys/*"` and require specific authorization.
-Applications can access this server via 'sys.refl.dbg.http', bypassing configured authorization.
+If there is sufficient demand, we can extend this API to accept WebSockets, perhaps via 'app.http.ws'.
+We can also invent HTTP headers to handle multiple requests in one atomic transaction.
+To effectively use 'app.http' as an early basis for GUI, we could configure the runtime to open a browser window when the application is started.

 ## Remote Procedure Calls